armStrapTools/sunxi-tools/README.md

     ./configure
     make

-You can cross-compile the tools by specifying the '--host' switch.
+You can cross-compile the tools by specifying the `--host` switch.

     ./configure --host=arm-linux-gnueabihf
     make

 To build the bare-metal tools, use the '--with-baremetal' switch when running configure.

     ./configure --with-baremetal
     make

-See './configure --help' for more information on the.
+See `./configure --help` for more information on the.

 Architecture independent tools
 ------------------------------